-The event monitoring requirement for quick disaster response services calls for an agile spacecraft with a body-pointing capability of ±60º into any direction using reaction wheels.
-Hence, such technologies as a highly stable spacecraft control function and a precise image location system will be inherited from ALOS.
+The event monitoring requirement for quick disaster response services called for an agile spacecraft with a body-pointing capability of ±60º into any direction using reaction wheels.
+Hence, such technologies as a highly stable spacecraft control function and a precise image location system were goin to be inherited from ALOS.

-The design of the ALOS-3 bus will adopt the design of the ALOS-2 bus in almost all aspects.
-There are some differences between the ALOS-2 bus and the ALOS-3 bus; for example, the pointing capability and the amount of data storage are different.
+The design of the ALOS-3 bus would have adopted the design of the ALOS-2 bus in almost all aspects.
+There were some differences between the ALOS-2 bus and the ALOS-3 bus; for example, the pointing capability and the amount of data storage were different.

-RF communications: The large volume of the payload source data requires a high-capacity onboard storage system as well as a high-quality irreversible (lossy) compression technique.
+The large volume of the payload source data required a high-capacity onboard storage system as well as a high-quality irreversible (lossy) compression technique.

-ALOS-3 uses an X-band downlink and an ISL (Intersatellite Link) system to handle the several Gbit/s of mission source data.
-The data rate is 800 Mbit/s with a modulation scheme of 16 QAM (Quadrature Amplitude Modulation).
-Use of the newly developed XMOD (Multi-mode High Speed Modulator) as described in ALOS-2.
-The onboard storage capacity is > 200 GByte.
-The maximum data volume is 1440 GByte/day.
+ALOS-3 used an X-band downlink and an ISL (Intersatellite Link) system to handle the several Gbit/s of mission source data.
+The data rate was 800 Mbit/s with a modulation scheme of 16 QAM (Quadrature Amplitude Modulation).
+Use of the newly developed XMOD (Multi-mode High-Speed Modulator) as described in ALOS-2.
+The onboard storage capacity was > 200 GByte.
+The maximum data volume was 1440 GByte/day.

-The sensor complement is comprised of the optical instruments PRISM-2 and HISUI, featuring panchromatic and multispectral imaging capability as well as hyperspectral imaging capability.
-The orbit is set such that PRISM-2 can observe the entire surface of the Earth in 50 km swaths without spacecraft body-pointing.
-For mission continuity, the local sun time will be at 10:30 hours which is same as that of ALOS.
+The sensor complement comprised of the optical instruments PRISM-2 and HISUI, featuring panchromatic and multispectral imaging capability as well as hyperspectral imaging capability.
+The orbit was set such that PRISM-2 could observe the entire surface of the Earth in 50 km swaths without spacecraft body-pointing.
+For mission continuity, the local sun time would have been at 10:30 hours which was the same as that of ALOS.
 5)

 PRISM-2 (Panchromatic Remote-sensing Instrument for Stereo Mapping-2)

-PRISM-2 provides high-resolution, wide-swath imagery with high geolocation accuracy, as well as precise DSMs (Digital Surface Models) using stereo pair images acquired by two telescopes, one nadir-looking and one backward-looking .
-To meet the mission requirements, some observation capabilities need to be upgraded from those of PRISM onboard ALOS.
+PRISM-2 provided high-resolution, wide-swath imagery with high geolocation accuracy, as well as precise DSMs (Digital Surface Models) using stereo pair images acquired by two telescopes, one nadir-looking and one backwards-looking.
+To meet the mission requirements, some observation capabilities needed to be upgraded from those of PRISM onboard ALOS.
 Table 1 compares the observation capabilities of PRISM and PRISM-2.
 6) 7)